In this article, I look at a locally sold, bodged Accuphase P-300 power amplifier and how I got her running properly

 Dodgy Sellers and Pre-Purchase Inspections

-Firstly, someone commented over on the Liquid Audio Facebook that I don’t know the seller created these problems.
+Someone commented over on the Liquid Audio Facebook that I don’t know the seller created these problems.
 Well, actually I do, or I wouldn’t have said so.
-As I mentioned previously, he told my customer he did the work.
-He said he was an ‘expert’ and repaired it himself!
+As I mentioned previously, he told my customer he did the work, said he was an ‘expert’ and repaired it himself!
 Talk about a smoking gun.
-For the record and if you hadn’t already realised, I’m only interested in the truth, it’s my scientific training.
-If I’ve stated something to be the case, you can be sure its been verified.
+For the record and if you hadn’t already realised, I’m only interested in the truth.
+If I’ve stated something as fact, you can be sure it is.

 Anyway, shortly after purchase, my customer realised something wasn’t right with her new Accuphase P-300.
 Fed with a strong signal and with everything turned up to the max, the volume through headphones and speakers was so low as to be effectively useless.
 She’d trusted this seller, but lurking inside was some really dodgy work.

 My customer went back to this guy but he hung up on her and then reported her to the police!
 That’s right, he reported her to the police!
 Can you believe the gall of some people?!
 She took her P-300 to one of the last specialist hi-fi retailers in Perth who confirmed the problem and referred her to me.

 I won’t mention the seller’s name, but he is an older European man, probably German, and not someone you want to deal with based on what my customer told me.
 Be warned, he sounds particularly nasty and shady to boot, and he sells a lot of hi-fi equipment here in Perth, on Gumtree.

 If you are in any doubt about pre-owned equipment you are considering purchasing, get a pre-purchase inspection.
 I inspect hi-fi equipment and save my customers money, pain and the regret they might otherwise feel after purchasing equipment with problems.

 - Very low gain and resultant low output power